-He came to Thessalonica, "where there was a synagogue of the Jews.
+He came to Thessalonica "where there was a synagogue of the Jews.
 Then Paul, as his custom was, went in to them, and for three Sabbaths reasoned with them from the Scriptures..."
 In Romans 11 Paul called himself, "the apostle to the Gentiles."
-But he always went first to the Jews.
-Here he visits the synagogue three weeks in a row, and reasons from the Scriptures.
+But he went first to the Jews.
+Here he visits the synagogue three weeks in a row, and reasons with them from the Scriptures.

-Paul continued "explaining and demonstrating that the Christ had to suffer and rise again from the dead, and saying, "This Jesus whom I preach to you is the Christ."
-"Christ" is Greek word for the Hebrew "Messiah."
-The Jewish rabbis read the OT that Messiah would suffer and reign.
-Yet it perplexed them trying to reconcile both scenarios in the same person.
+Paul went on "explaining and demonstrating that the Christ had to suffer and rise again from the dead, and saying, "This Jesus whom I preach to you is the Christ."
+"Christ" is Greek for the Hebrew "Messiah."

+Jewish rabbis read in the OT that the Messiah would suffer and reign.
+Yet they had a perplexing time reconciling both scenarios in the same person...

 Some rabbis suggested two Messiahs.
-"Messiah ben Joseph" (son of Joseph) would suffer as his namesake in Egypt.
-Whereas, "Messiah ben David" (or son of David), like his father, would reign as king over Israel.
+"Messiah ben Joseph" (or the son of Joseph) would suffer as did his namesake in Egypt.
+Whereas, "Messiah ben David" (or the son of David), would reign as king over Israel.

-Paul explained from Scripture that there's only one Messiah.
-Both prophecies were fulfilled in a single person, Jesus of Nazareth - who suffered on the cross, rose to glory, and will come again to rule the nations.
+Paul explained from Scripture that there's one Messiah.
+Both prophecies were fulfilled in a single person, Jesus of Nazareth.
+He suffered on the cross, rose to glory, and will come again to rule the nations.